Corn snake: Diet

-Like all snakes, corn snakes are carnivorous and, in the wild, they eat every few days.
-While most corn snakes eat small rodents, such as the white-footed mouse, they may also eat other reptiles, or amphibians, or climb trees to find unguarded bird eggs.
+Like all snakes, corn snakes are carnivorous and, in the wild, they eat every few days and consume anything smaller than they are, including other corn snakes.
+Over half of their diet consists of rodents, such as hispid cotton rats, white-footed mice and other mammal prey, such as eastern moles.
+In Florida, their diet mainly consists of reptiles and amphibians, which this may be a cause for this region’s smaller snake sizes.
+Corn snakes will also climb trees and swallow bird eggs from unguarded nests.

 Seasons play a large role in the thermal regulation patterns of corn snakes, which is the main mechanism of digestion for snakes.
-During the fall season corn snakes maintain a body temperatures that was 3.0 degrees Celsius higher than the surrounding environment after consuming a meal.
-While corn snakes in the winter were seen to not thermoregulate after digestion.
+During fall, corn snakes maintain a body temperature approximately 3 degrees Celsius higher than the surrounding environment after consuming a meal, while corn snakes in the winter are not seen to thermoregulate after digestion.
 Captive snakes do this by using heat mats as an underneath heat source replicates their natural conditions.
 Corn snakes demonstrate nocturnal patterns, and use the warm ground at night to thermoregulate, therefore heat mats replicate this source.

 American "rat snakes", such as P. guttatus, had venomous ancestors, which lost their venom after they evolved constriction as a means of prey capture.
+However, they are still capable of producing a foul-smelling musk and rattling their tail when threatened.